How to connect to your Wi-Fi network - Windows 7

-This guide will show you how to connect a Windows 7 computer to a wireless router supplied by Plusnet.
-You should be able to use it with other wireless routers as long as you know the Wireless Name (SSID) and password of the network you're connecting to.
+You should be able to use this guide with other wireless routers as long as you know the Wireless Name (SSID) and password of the network you're connecting to.

 Know your wireless name (SSID) and password